mutaimwiti/rbactl/examples/postgres/README.md

 The application permissions are defined in the `permissions` directory.
 Each permission file is given the name of the entity it represents on the system.
 Permissions are defined as an object with the keys representing actions and the values representing the definition of the permission.
-On a small system the best approach is to define all permissions in one file as a nested object and parse them using the `parsePermissions` method.
+On a small system the best approach is to define all permissions in one file as a nested object and parse them using the `parsePermissions` function.
 In this example we define permissions for `article`, `permission`, `role` and `user` which are system entities.

 #### Policies